David Byrne: Early career: 1971–1974

-He started his musical career in a high school band called Revelation.
+Byrne started his musical career in a high school band called Revelation.
 Between 1971 and 1972, he was one half of a duo named Bizadi with Marc Kehoe.
 Their repertoire consisted mostly of songs such as "April Showers", "96 Tears", "Dancing on the Ceiling" and Frank Sinatra songs.
 He returned to Providence in 1973 and formed a band called the Artistics with fellow RISD student Chris Frantz.
 The band dissolved in 1974.
 Byrne moved to New York City in May that year, and in September of that year, Frantz and his girlfriend Tina Weymouth followed suit.
 After Byrne and Frantz were unable to find a bass guitar player in New York for nearly two years, Weymouth learned to play the instrument.
 While working day jobs in late 1974, they were contemplating a band.